Tuesday 7 May 2024

 Sunday 12 November 2023

-A Republican Descended From Kings ...
+A Republican Descended From Kings of Scotland ...

 In which John discovers that his royal ancestor killed MacBeth ...